TheHydrophobicityProject/HydrophobicityExplorer/README.md

 ### Running Jobs With Config Files

 Json files can be used instead of or in conjunction with any of the above command-line arguments.
-Examples of valid json files are provided, but the most important aspect is the `runs` aspect:
+Examples of valid json files are provided, but the most important aspect is the `runs` array:
 ```json
 {
     "runs":